-1 Goal Name Maintain the existing affordable housing stock Goal Description Maintain and improve the quality of Albany's affordable housing stock through housing rehabilitation programs.
-This goal will be supported by 112900 in 2023 funding and 115000 in 2022 carryover funds.
-2 Goal Name Support Economic Opportunities for LMI residents Goal Description Funds will be used to provide grants to small businesses, specifically in home childcare businesses owned by low or moderate income residents.
-These grants will support low income residents, create jobs, and add or maintain needed childcare slots.
-This goal is supported with 55,000 in 2023 funds.
-3 Goal Name Support public services for LMI residents Goal Description To support non homeless populations, funds will be used to offer assistance with basic tasks for seniors who are homebound and affordable childcare and youth services for low and moderate income families.
-To reduce homelessness, funds will be used to offer case management and shelter to homeless youth and provide outreach, case management, and resources to unsheltered homeless people in Albany.
-This goal will be supported by 50,200 in 2023 funds and 25,000 in 2022 carryforward funds.
-4 Goal Name Strengthen LMI neighborhoods and accessibility Goal Description Funds will be used to support park and accessibility improvements in a low or moderate income neighborhood.
-This goal will be supported with 50014 in 2023 funds and 55000 in 2022 carryover funds.
+1 Goal Name Maintain the existing affordable housing stock Goal Maintain and improve the quality of Albany's affordable housing stock through housing rehabilitation programs.
+Description 2 Goal Name Support Economic Opportunities for LMI residents Goal Funds will be used to provide grants to small businesses, specifically in home childcare businesses owned by low- or Description moderate-income residents.
+These grants will support low-income residents, create jobs and add or maintain needed childcare slots.

+3 Goal Name Support public services for LMI residents Goal Description To support non homeless populations, funds will be used to offer assistance with basic tasks for seniors who are homebound and off affordable childcare and youth services for low- and moderate-income families.
+To reduce homelessness, funds will be used to offer case management and shelter to homeless youth and provide outreach, case management and resources to unsheltered homeless people in Albany.
+4 Goal Name Strengthen LMI neighborhoods and accessibility Goal Description Funds will be used to support park and accessibility improvements in a low- or moderate-income neighborhood.
 5 Goal Name Planning and Administration Goal Description Provide planning and administration for the city Community Development Block Grant programs and fair housing training and education.